youcef0districts/TEST/White paper Markdown.md

 A network based on three types of specialized nodes (Master, Pulse, Prime) managing all aspects of the 3DCoin/Districts eccosystem.

- 	A network based on three types of specialized nodes (Master, Pulse, Prime) managing all aspects of the 3DCoin/Districts eccosystem.

- 	A hashed real time outputs list allowing all transactions to be instantaneous with no extra cost.
+A hashed real time outputs list allowing all transactions to be instantaneous with no extra fee.

- 	A network status system that monitores updates in the nodes activity and listing, and tracks both simple transactions and script/API powered ones.
+A network status system that monitores updates in the nodes activity and listing, tracks both simple transactions and script/API powered ones.

 ![POW1](https://image.ibb.co/iaMctV/Architecture-final.png)